-7.6.5 Policy Intention: To preserve and enhance Witton Dene Local Nature Reserve, promote access to the reserve, and promote its use for education and leisure benefits.
+7.6.5 Policy Intention: To conserve and enhance the biodiversity value of Witton Dene Local Nature Reserve, promote access to the reserve, and promote its use for education and leisure benefits.

-Witton Dene is highly valued by the local community (Marked G1 on the Policies Map).
+7.6.6 Policy Justification: Witton Dene is highly valued by the local community (Marked G1 on the Policies Map).
 This policy seeks to build on this value, while ensuring that the special nature conservation features that have made it worthy of designation are protected.